-Figure 7.6: Illustration of maximality
+Figure 7.6: Illustration of maximality of repeat-pairs

-From now on we restrict ourselves to maximal repeats.
-All non-maximal repeats can easily be obtained from the maximal repeats.
-In Example 7.11, the last five repeats can be extended to the left or to the right.
-Hence only the first repeat ((1,4),(7,10)) is maximal.
+From now on we restrict ourselves to maximal repeat-pairs.
+All non-maximal repeat-pairs can easily be obtained from the maximal repeat-pairs.
+In Example 7.11, most repeat-pairs can be extended to the left or to the right.
+Only the three repeat-pairs ((2,5),(8,11)), ((1,2),(3,4)) and ((1,2),(10,11)) are maximal.

-Problem 7.13 (Maximal Repeat Discovery Problem) Given a string $s \in \Sigma^$ , find all maximal repeats of s (possibly of a given minimal length $\ell$ ).
+Problem 7.13 (Maximal Repeat-Pair Discovery Problem) Given a string $s \in \Sigma^$ , find all maximal repeat-pairs of s (possibly of a given minimal length $\ell$ ).

 An optimal algorithm.
-We shall present a linear-time algorithm to compute all maximal repeats.
+We shall present a linear-time algorithm to compute all maximal repeat-pairs.
 It works in two phases: In the first phase, the leaves of the suffix tree are annotated.
-In the second phase, the maximal repeats are reported while the branching nodes are annotated simultaneously.
+In the second phase, the maximal repeat-pairs are reported while the branching nodes are annotated simultaneously.

 In detail, suppose we have the suffix tree for some string s of length n over some alphabet $\Sigma$ such that the first and the last character of s both occur exactly once in s.
-We ignore leaf edges from the root, since the root corresponds to repeats of length zero and we are not interested in these.
-Figure 7.7 gives an example for the string ggcgctgcgcc.
+We ignore leaf edges from the root, since the root corresponds to repeat-pairs of length zero and we are not interested in these.
+Figure 7.7 gives an example for the string ggcgctgcgcc\$.